relax/relax/README.md

 ====================================
 [![Slack Status](http://slack-relax.herokuapp.com/badge.svg)](http://slack-relax.herokuapp.com/)

-Support our work and help us make this the best open source cms, be our [patreon](http://patreon.com/relax)!
+Support our work and help us make this the best open source CMS, be our [patreon](http://patreon.com/relax)!

-**You can check the demo [here](http://demo.getrelax.io/admin)**

-Demo credentials:
- - user: demo
- - pass: demo

 Relax is a powerful new generation CMS on top of [React](https://facebook.github.io/react/) and [Node.js](https://nodejs.org/en/)